 # 6 - $ 1.200.000.000 to Teva Pharmaceutical Industries

 28 May 2015 - Pricing or anti-competitive practice

-The Federal Trade Commission has reached an agreement to resolve a complaint against Cephalon, Inc. for illegally blocking competition against the sleep disorder disorder drug Provigil.
-The agreement guarantees that Teva Pharmaceutical Industries, Ltd., which acquired Cephalon in 2012, will make $ 1,2 billion available to compensate buyers, including drug wholesalers, pharmacies and insurers, who have been overpaid. because of Cephalon's illegal conduct.
+The Federal Trade Commission has reached an agreement to settle a lawsuit against Cephalon, Inc. for illegally blocking competition against the sleep disorder drug Provigil.
+The deal ensures that Teva Pharmaceutical Industries, Ltd., which acquired Cephalon in 2012, will make $ 1,2 billion available to compensate buyers, including drug wholesalers, pharmacies and insurers, who have been overpaid. due to Cephalon's illegal conduct.

 # 7 - $ 950.000.000 to Merck

 22 November 2011 - Off-label or unapproved promotion of medical products.